Faucets Repair – Replacement

 Why does my sink faucet rattle?

 The most common cause of rattling pipes is a loose washer in the faucet.
-To fix, remove the screen at the end of the faucet, then flush the washer out by turning on the water.
+To fix this, remove the screen at the end of the faucet, then flush the washer out by turning on the water.
 If that doesn’t work, dismantle the faucet and replace the old washer.

 The brass seats on these old faucets are bad and have rough edges.
 Most seats are replaceable, but you will need a special wrench to get them out.
 This can sometimes be a problem.
 Make sure you use Teflon tape on the threads of the new seats so they seal correctly.